SU-SWS/stanford_capx/docs/README.md

 ###Mapping

-1. Click the Mapping tab
+1. CLick the Mapping tab

+####Create new mapper

-2. Click Create new mapper
+1. Click Create new mapper
+2.

 ###Importing